Imam Ali (a.s.) said, ‘The nourishment of the body is food, whilst the nourishment of the soul is feeding others.’[Mishkat al-Anwar, no. 325]

 His story is one of inspiration and shows the empathy & humanity that is in all of us.
 I’m hoping his story will encourage more of us to do our part to help alleviate the suffering of fellow brothers & sisters.
 Read the story here.

 I know there will be some who will say “do you really think feeding the homeless is going to fix the issue?”
-My answer is no. What I do know is that most of us have no idea the story behind the homeless faces.
-We assume they must all be drug addicts, alcoholics, psychotic and therefore “not my problem”.
+My answer is no. What I do know is that the majority of us have no idea the story behind the homeless faces.
+Most will say the homeless is “not my problem”.
 If that’s your feeling, I ask you to think again.
-Once you know their story you’ll see it’s not so different than ours and we too, the working masses are susceptible to being homeless.
+Once you know their story you’ll see it’s not so different than our story and we too, are susceptible to being homeless.

 Watch what happens in this video when a homeless man is asked to share his food.

 As a dear friend of mine often says: “It ain’t complicated.
 Just do unto others what you would have them do unto you.”
 Let’s set aside our prejudices and help a fellow human being in need.
+Ways to giveback to humanity can be found here.
 I leave you with the beautiful Whispered Prayer of the Utterly Poor:

 From the Psalms of Islam: